 Rent is payable monthly in advance including holiday periods.

 Cooking in rooms is not permitted but you can use a kettle.
 Rice cookers etc can only be used in the Butteries.

 Yes.
 You can have one guest in your room for a maximum consecutive stay of 2 weeks.
 Guests must be over 18 years old.
 You can hire a camp-bed from Housekeeping at a charge of £5 per night.
 Alternatively, short term guest accommodation is available at The Goodenough on Mecklenburgh Squarehe Goodenough on Mecklenburgh Square.

-Pets cannot be kept at Goodenough College.
+Pets cannot be kept in rooms or flats.
 However there are a number of domestic cats and dogs around Mecklenburgh Square, including two resident cats in William Goodenough House.